 It is actually a gesture towards recognizing a universal sangha, the capacity of every single being to act as our greatest teacher – if we are only willing to listen to what they have to teach us.

 How can taking refuge become a part of my life?

 There are many ways to bring into your life this sense of surrender and trust in the ultimate reality, in the form of the Three Jewels.

-You can take refuge in the Three Jewels in a formal way as part of a ceremony, where you also commit to following the Five Lay Precepts: no killing, no stealing, no telling lies, no sexual misconduct and no consuming intoxicants.
+You can take refuge in the Three Jewels in a formal way as part of a ceremony, where you also commit to following the Five Lay Precepts: no killing, no stealing, no telling lies, no sensuous misconduct and no consuming intoxicants.